bootlin/training-materials/slides/security-hw-sec-barriers/trustzone.typ

 === Trusted Firmware A (TF-A)

-- TF-A is split into 5 steps:
+- TF-A boot is split into 5 steps:

   - BootLoader 1, or BL1: the SoC vendor's ROM code